Additional discounts in case of bank transfer:

 Room or studio acoustics point a little further, at the level of sound pressure coming out of the speaker.
 I know, usually with a microphone, everyone measures that.
 But take the example of a room’s dominant highlight, eg 80Hz.
 This frequency can usually be lured with a bass guitar.
 In this case, we will hear not only the direct sound coming out of the guitar, but also the 80Hz echo-reverberation.
 This reverberation can cause much stronger distortion and highlighting than the sound pressure level coming directly from the guitar.

-This is why the higher the absorption capacity of the room and the more diffused it will be the actual sound we will hear.
+This is why the higher the absorption capacity of the room and the more diffused it will be the actual tone we will hear.
+According to the legal policies, the maximum permissible noise level during the day is 40 dB (6-22 hour),at night: 30 dB.

-You need room management to ensure accurate and even sound from the speakers to the listening position.
+You need room management to ensure accurate and even note from the speakers to the listening position.

 Now that we’ve determined why it’s important to manage room acoustics, we can move on to using bass traps.